|

 London Rooftop; A London Street; Lord William's

-House; Lord William's Carriage; 221B, Baker Street;
+House; Lord William's Carriage; 221B, Baker

-The Tower of London; Buckingham Palace
+Street; The Tower of London; Buckingham Palace

-Story: The Watson Elementary School Werewolf
+Story: The Watson Elementary School

-teacher Mr. Talbot's inflatable time machine.
-They
+in their teacher Mr. Talbot's inflatable time

-meet the pickpocket, Oliver Twit, and track down
+machine.
+They meet the pickpocket, Oliver Twit,

-Talbot's Great-Great-Uncle, Sir William Talbot.
-When
+and track down Talbot's Great-Great-Uncle, Sir

-they realise that they cannot buy the batteries they
+William Talbot.
+When they realise that they cannot

-need to return home, Twit suggests they seek the
+buy the batteries they need to return home, Twit

-help of Sherlock Holmes.
-Holmes agrees to help them
+Holmes agrees to help them if they assist him in

-if they assist him in preventing the notorious Jack
+preventing the notorious Jack the Schlepper from

-the Schlepper from stealing the Crown Jewels.
-After
+stealing the Crown Jewels.
+After they have

-the Queen, Mr. Talbot's mother arrives to help them
+Queen, Mr. Talbot's mother arrives to help them

 get home, but they have forgotten where they left

 the Time Machine.
-Twit helps them find it and, with
+Twit helps them find it and,

-Mrs. Talbot's help, they return home.
+with Mrs. Talbot's help, they return home.

 |